CPTNB/rathernot/README.md

 #### How can I get data from humans?
 Today, using a form a la Google forms.
 Tomorrow: forms, excel parsing, bespoke UI plugins, who knows!
 The number of UIs you won't have to write is endless!

-#### Why Typescript it's dumb why not Rust that's a safe language
-Well we're not going to actually *run* your TS class, so don't worry it'll be fine 😉

 #### How is this different from Google forms?
 1. Its open source
 2. Its way simpler